 Activity: City tour, Trekking

-After morning breakfast we drive out along the north-western hills of Kathmandu for about 7-8hr.
-You will witness nice scenery of white snowcapped mountains like Mt.
-Annapurna II, Manasalu, Ganesh Himal and other minor peaks along the route and as well as green scenery of hillock, rivers and village.
+After morning breakfast, we drive out along the north-western hills of Kathmandu for about 7-8hr.
+You will witness the beautiful scenery of white snowcapped mountains like Mt.
+Annapurna II, Manasalu, Ganesh Himal, and other minor peaks along the route and as well as green scenery of hillock, rivers, and village.
 Enjoy the Himalayan views and mountainous lifestyle through the terraced fields and rustic villages.
-The scenery of foothills and ridgeline vistas goes through the Trishuli Bazaar, Betrawati and Dhunche you feel as if you are heading towards deep land.
+The landscape of foothills and ridgeline vistas goes through the Trishuli Bazaar, Betrawati, and Dhunche.
+You feel as if you are heading towards deep land.
 We take our Lunch at the Trishuli Bazaar before continuing further toDhunche.
-We descend down to Syabrubesi for the overnight stay.
+We descend to Syabrubesi for the overnight stay.

-The first day excitement trail crosses through the Bhote koshi River flowing down from Tibet and following the Langtang Khola.
+The first day excitement trail crosses through the Bhote Koshi River flowing down from Tibet and following the Langtang Khola.
 After a visit to the Gompa of Guru Rinpoche, follow the stone-paved main street out of town over Langtang Khola.
-After crossing the suspension bridge the trail gradually ascend up to Bamboo passing by landslide.
-The trail goes through the sub tropical forest which is cover by oak and maple, massive spruce, fir and blue pine.
+After crossing the suspension bridge, the trail gradually ascends to Bamboo passing by a landslide.
+The trail goes through the subtropical forest, which is cover by oak and maple, massive spruce, fir, and blue pine.
 We pass through the forests of oak and rhododendron.
-The variety wildlife; yellow-throated martens, wild boars, Langur monkeys, red pandas and Himalayan black bears etc. are inhabitance of the forest.
-Afterwards, your trek ascends gently to Rimche (2400m).
-And at the end your trail is level to the Lama Hotel for the overnight stay.
+The variety wildlife; yellow-throated martens, wild boars, Langur monkeys, red pandas, and Himalayan black bears, etc. are inhabitance of the forest.
+Afterward, your trek ascends gently to Rimche (2400m).
+And In the end, your trail is level to the Lama Hotel for the overnight stay.

 The trail winds through the village and climbs a ridge topped by a large chorten.
-It then climbs gradually past an impressive mani wall, crossing a stream to the small village of Mundu (3442m).
+It then climbs gradually past an impressive mani wall, crossing a stream to the small village of Mundu (3543m/11,621ft).
 After crossing several small streams with wooden cantilever bridges and moraines, you can finally see the monastery of Kyanjin Gompa and the dramatic icefall flowing from the peaks of Langtang Lirung and Kimshung.
-The surroundings are interesting also because of the famous Government operated Cheese factory.
-We have chance to test cheese and curd by Yak milk, it is remarkable of this place.
+The surroundings are attractive also because of the famous Government operated cheese factory.
+We have a chance to test cheese and curd by Yak milk; it is remarkable in this place.
 After having lunch, we can explore the area with abundant panoramic views of Langtang Lirung (7246m), Genjempol, Kyangjin RI (4750m.), Tsergo RI (5000m.), Ganja la (5160m.), Langshisa- Ri (6427m.), Dorje Lhakpa (6430m.), Naya Kang (5844m.), Yala peak (5500m).

 Have your breakfast with observing surrounding genetic snowy capped mountains breathtaking view.
 We will follow the same trail back following the Langtang Khola to Langtang village and on to Ghora Tabela.
-After having a lunch stop continue steep descend to Lama Hotel.
-All the way downhill you will see fantastic views of towering mountain what you have missed on the way up.
+After having a lunch stop continue the steep descent to Lama Hotel.
+All the way downhill, you will see fantastic views of towering mountain what you have missed on the way up.

-Today after breakfast we hike back to Syabru Bensi.
-The trail is mostly downhill through the lush green vegetation with enjoying fascinating view of Mountains and green hills.
-We can walk along the rising and falling path leading to the village which provides us the opportunity to get a closer look at customs and culture of Tamang ethnic group.
-Reach to Syabru for the over night stay.
+Today after breakfast, we hike back to Syabru Bensi.
+The trail is mostly downhill through the lush green vegetation with enjoying fascinating views of Mountains and green hills.
+We can walk along the rising and falling path leading to the village, which provides us the opportunity to get a closer look at the customs and culture of the Tamang ethnic group.
+Reach to Syabru for the overnight stay.

-We will drive back to Kathmandu through the road passing terraces, streams, rivers, local settlements, high hills and along the Trishuli river side.
+We will drive back to Kathmandu through the road, passing terraces, streams, rivers, local settlements, high hills, and along the Trishuli riverside.
 It takes about 7 to 8 hours (conditional) to reach your hotel in Kathmandu.
-In evening, join a farewell dinner in Nepali typical Restaurant with the memories of your trekking adventure.
-Have some time for a leisurely stroll over the streets.
+In the evening, join a farewell dinner in Nepali typical Restaurant with the memories of your trekking adventure.
+Have some time for a stroll over the streets.

 Not satisfied with this itinerary?
 Cutomize Now